Do your kids enjoy water play? Then try this cool DIY foil stream project in your backyard.

 Get a bucket or watering can full of water, splash it on your foil river, and have a good time.
 Maybe you can even build a little raft or paper boat prior to your water project and let it run down your finished stream!

-Your kids enjoyed playing the afternoon with this wonderful water activity?
+Did your kids enjoy playing the afternoon with this wonderful water activity?
 Then take a look here at these creative Water Balloon Games, Water Balloon Painting, or check out our Mud Rocket Stove project.

-- Put a bucket at the end of the foil to collect and reuse the water.
-This way you do not waste water, save money, and gives the kids an extra roll to keep them occupied.
+• Put a bucket at the end of the foil to collect and reuse the water.
+This way you do not waste water, save money, and give the kids an extra roll to keep them occupied.

-- This water play is more indented for big kids.
-My toddler wanted to step on it the whole time and managed to make wholes into the foil that way.
+• This water play is more intended for big kids.
+My toddler wanted to step on it the whole time and managed to make holes into the foil that way.
 It cost me a lot of afford and energy to prevent him from doing it over and over again!

 Tuff Tray Foil River